20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 Learn them in groups

-Group phrasal verbs by topic, such as:
+Group phrasal verbs by topic:

 • study and work: carry on, hand in, look over